 This course covers the basic skills and knowledge needed for entry-level employment as a law enforcement officer in North Carolina.
-Topics are divided into general units of study: legal, patrol duties, law enforcement communications, investigations, practical application and sheriff-specific.
-Upon successful completion, the student will be able to demonstrate competence in the topics and areas required for the state comprehensive certification examination.
+Topics include those mandated by North Carolina Administration Code as essential for functioning in law enforcement.
+Upon completion, the student should be able to demonstrate competence in the topics required for the state comprehensive certification examination.
+College Transfer: N/A